General questions

 - Will the input files for the integrated assessment models be made available so that the results can be reproduced and additional model outputs not included in the IIASA database can be accessed?

 The integrated assessment model codes are openly available, so the modelling can be transparently reviewed.
-Fully replicating the NGFS scenarios would require the input data, part of which is not openly available due to licencing.
+Fully replicating the NGFS scenarios would require the input data, part of which is not openly available due to licensing.
 Please contact us if you are missing specific variables; we can consider requests on a case-by-case basis.

 Policy assumptions